 It is usually easy enough, with care and some bouldering, to stay dry if you like.
 However, you can easily tramp in the stream, water hiking sandals are highly recommended for their convenience/ your toe safety.
 We recommend you wear synthetic materials that you do not mind getting wet, so they dry fast on your way back.

 The canyon is narrow in many places, so there will be a sense of adventure…… We cannot make it all the way to Lake Piru in the time we have but we will hike ~2 hours in (until the trail gets pretty overgrown), have a snack and then return the same way.

-Carpool to Trailhead: We will meet at the outside gate of Towsley Canyon ( 24255 The Old Road, Newhall) at 6:45AM for a 7:00AM SHARP departure to the trail head.
-We will carpool to the trailhead above Castaic on I-5, about 25 minutes away.
+Carpool to Trailhead: Your leader will meet you at the trailhead.
+For those who want to carpool meet at the outside gate of Towsley Canyon ( 24255 The Old Road, Newhall) at 6:45AM for a 7:00AM SHARP departure to the trail head.
+There you can carpool to the trailhead above Castaic on I-5, about 25 minutes away.

 Bring: Lunch/ snacks, more water than you think you will need (3 liters is recommended), SUNSCREEN, hiking poles, and boots you do not mind getting a little wet or better still – water sandals.
-Bug spray and a bug net ($4 at Walmart) are also recommended as there are black flies.
-Please bring a couple of supermarket / garbage bags to help (on the way back) to remove recyclables and miscellaneous trash that are left by uncaring folks.
+Bugspray and a bugnet ($4 at Walmart) are also recommended as there are black flies.
+Please bring a couple of supermarket / garbage bags to help (on the way back) to remove recyclables and miscellaneous trash that are left by uncaring campers.